pratiknawale93/Pratik_studio_Photo-webpage/README.md

 * 🖼️ 6-image grid layout
 * 📐 CSS Grid-based structure
 * 🎨 Modern UI with shadows and rounded corners
-* 🔍 Hover effects on images
+* 🔍 Hover effects on images and the transform TranslateY is applied on the Hover effect
 * 🔗 Navigation back to Home Page

 ---